ProphetAlgorithms/system-info-on-telegram/README.md

 Script that collects some information about the system and sends it to a bot of the telegram platform.

-**Warning: do not use the same user to start the script and the validator if you enable the validator section!.
+**Warning: do not use the same user to start the script and the validator (tendermint) if you enable the validator section!.
 The validator section is disabled by default, activate it if you want.**

 The first thing to do is contact @BotFather and create your bot, then take its token and use it in the